 Add some hallway runners or small area rugs to their cage.
 I know what you are thinking…a rug, isn’t that just going to get ruined or be hard to clean?
 Our rabbits are “mostly” litter box trained.
 Rabbits are naturally clean animals and many rabbit keepers provide litter boxes for their bunnies.
 Click here to learn about litter training rabbits.
 Now I say “mostly” litter box trained because they aren’t perfect about it, but I’d say 95% of their poop is in the box.
-I am already in the habit of taking my tiny hand broom & dust pan and sweeping up the “accidents” off the tiles every morning, so now I just do the same with the rug.
-It’s a tight weave rug and their little cocoa puff poops just sweep right off.
-Just look how cozy their house looks!
+Look for a tight weave, inexpensive rug, and their little cocoa puff poops can be easily swept off.

-We replaced their standard water bottle with a heated water bottle.
+In winter, we replace their standard water bottle with a heated water bottle.
 Rabbits have to have constant access to fresh water.
-If you don’t buy a heated water bottle, you need to be committed to going out to change the water out several times a day as it freezes.
-The one we purchased is designed for rabbits with a metal covered cord to prevent them from chewing through it.
+If you don’t buy a heated water bottle, you need to be committed to going out to change the water several times a day as it freezes.
+The one we purchased is designed for rabbits with a metal-covered cord to prevent them from chewing through it.
 They also make heated water dishes if that is how your rabbit is used to drinking.

 Stick the double sided tape around all open wire parts

 Remove the tape backing, cut plastic sheeting to fit, and press to seal around all edges

 That’s it!
 Easy peasy and super affordable.
 PLEASE NOTE!
 Make sure the plastic sheeting is not somewhere the rabbits could access and nibble on.

 Don’t forget social time!

 Your rabbits need fresh pellets & vegetables along with unlimited hay all winter long.
 Beyond basic care they also still need your companionship so don’t leave them alone all winter!
 If you can’t hang outside with your rabbits, bring them inside to hop around and play with you at least once a week (more if you can!)